Itish2003/Cortex_Mentor/docs/architecture.md

 - **`core/`**: Contains the core application logic and configuration.
     - `config.py`: Manages application settings using Pydantic's `BaseSettings`, allowing for configuration via environment variables.
     - `redis.py`: Handles the creation and lifecycle of the Redis connection pool for the ARQ task queue.
+    - `ws_connection_manager.py`: A utility to manage active WebSocket connections.

-- **`models/events.py`**: Defines the Pydantic models for the event data structures, ensuring that all incoming data is well-formed and validated.
+- **`models/`**: Defines the Pydantic models for the event data structures, ensuring that all incoming data is well-formed and validated.

-- **`services/`**: Contains the service classes that provide an abstraction layer for interacting with external data stores.
+- **`services/`**: Contains the service classes that provide an abstraction layer for interacting with external data stores and APIs.
     - `chroma_service.py`: Manages all interactions with the local ChromaDB instance, including adding documents and querying for similar insights.
     - `upstash_service.py`: Manages all interactions with the Upstash Vector DB, handling the public MCP Knowledge Base.

-- **`agents/`**: Contains the remaining AI agents that perform core logic.
-This is being progressively refactored into the `pipelines` model.
-    - `level3_curation/corpus_curator.py`: The Corpus Curator agent is responsible for curating and populating the public MCP Knowledge Base in the background.
+    - `llmservice.py`: Provides a unified interface for interacting with different LLMs (Ollama, Gemini).
+    - `prompt_manager.py`: Manages the loading and rendering of Jinja2 prompt templates.

+- **`pipelines/`**: Contains the modular Pipeline & Processor architecture.
+    - `comprehension.py`: Defines the pipeline for processing raw events into insights.
+    - `synthesis.py`: Defines the pipeline for synthesizing knowledge from multiple sources.
+    - `curation.py`: Defines the multi-agent pipeline for augmenting public knowledge.
+    - `delivery.py`: Defines the final pipeline step for delivering the insight to the user.

 ## 7. Current Operational Flow (Pipeline-based)